acosmilo/Operation-Research-Laboratory/LAB_OR_3_Lecture.md

 ## Activities

-1) Resolve the LP Model with Excel
+1) Resolve the LP Model with ORtools
-2) Compare
+2) Compare the solution with graphical method and Excel Solver
-3) Make a report about it
+3) Make a report about it.

 ## Process